alex-gutev/live_cells_cpp/doc/1-cells.md

 changed.

 By providing `live_cells::changes_only` to `live_cells::computed`, the
-computed cell will not notify it's observers if it's new value is equal, by `==`, to its previous value.
+computed cell will not notify it's observers if its new value is equal, by `==`, to its previous value.
 This is demonstrated with the following example: